Top 10 Signs That You Are Ready to Buy a Home

 9. Do you have a performance guarantee?
 If I am not satisfied with your performance, can I terminate our Buyer Agency Agreement?

 In the heavily regulated world of real estate, it can be difficult for an agent to offer a performance guarantee.
 If your agent does not have a guarantee, it does not mean they are not committed to high standards.
 Typically, he or she will verbally outline what you can expect from their performance.
-New Era Realty understands the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.
+We understand the importance of win-win business relationships: the agent does not benefit if the client does not also benefit.

 10. How will you keep in contact with me during the buying process?